 What is an executor’s role in the probate court process?

 As the executor of your loved one’s estate, you will serve a key role in the probate court process.
 This process is how a deceased individual’s assets pass through a Will and reach any named beneficiaries therein.
 You may deal with getting their home sold, filing tax returns, and addressing creditor claims.

-Although the process can be lengthy, probate is necessary to ensure, first, that a decedent’s final debts and expenses are paid, and, second, that the beneficiaries named in the will receive their inheritance.
-Under court-supervision, an executor is responsible for overseeing this process.
+Although the process can be lengthy, probate is necessary to ensure, first, that a decedent’s final debts and expenses are paid, and, second, that the beneficiaries named in the Will receive their inheritance.
+Under court supervision, an executor is responsible for overseeing this process.

 An overview of the Virginia probate process